Shadota/SillyTavern-MessageSummarize/README.md

 - **Just updated and things are broken:** try reloading the page first, and make sure you are on the most recent version of ST. If you are on the dev branch of this extension, you must also be on the staging branch of ST.

-- **When I use a different completion preset for summaries, my regular completion preset get changed after summarizing:** When a summary is generated, we actually have to switch completion presets temporarily which discards any unsaved changes you might have made to your current completion preset.
-This is just how ST does things.
-The same applies to connection profiles (which in turn affects instruction templates.)

 - **An unknown error occurred while counting tokens**: This might indicate an issue with your custom chat completion preset.
 ST expects there to be a prompt section called "main", which is where extension injections go by default.
 If your preset doesn't have a section called "main", this will fail and cause the above error.
 To fix this, you can (1) add a section called "main" to your preset or (2) go to this extension's config menu and click "Do not inject" in both the short-term and long-term injection sections.
 This will prevent the extension from attempting to insert context, and you can instead use the `{{qm-long-term-memory}}` and `{{qm-short-term-memory}}` macros to place them anywhere you want.